-If you currently use a Zoho app and you are looking for an accounting software that will work with your existing Zoho app, then Zoho Books might be a better fit.
+If you currently use a Zoho app, and you are looking for accounting software that will work with your existing Zoho app, then Zoho Books might be a better fit.
 Unlike QuickBooks, Zoho has created a suite of apps that integrate seamlessly with each other.
 Let’s say, for example, that you are currently using Zoho CRM to manage your customer contacts.
 You can connect Zoho CRM to Zoho Books and save a lot of time by transferring all of your customer data.

 Zoho Books vs. QuickBooks Online Features & Pricing Table

 |Payroll Processing||Intuit Online Payroll|